-A Pareto chart combines a column chart and a line graph.
+This example teaches you how to create a Pareto Chart in Excel.
 The Pareto principle states that, for many events, roughly 80% of the effects come from 20% of the causes.
-In this example, we will see that 80% of the complaints come from 2 out of 10 (20%) complaint types.
+In this example, we will see that roughly 80% of the complaints come from 20% of the complaint types.

-Conclusion: the Pareto chart shows that 80% of the complaints come from 20% of the complaint types (Overpriced and Small portions).
+Conclusion: the orange Pareto line shows that (789 + 621) / 1722 ≈ 80% of the complaints come from 2 out of 10 = 20% of the complaint types (Overpriced and Small portions).
 In other words: the Pareto principle applies.